svenssonjoel/lispBM/README.md

 8. Implement some looping structure for speed or just ease of use.
 9. Be much more stringent on checking of error conditions etc.
 10. Improve handling of arguments in eval-cps.
-11. Add "to-string" function.
-12. Add print function.
+11. Add print function.
-13. Code improvements with simplicity, clarity  and readability in mind.
+12. Code improvements with simplicity, clarity  and readability in mind.
-14. Implement a small dedicated lisp reader/parser to replace MPC.
+13. Implement a small dedicated lisp reader/parser to replace MPC.

 ## Longer term TODOs
 0. Port to X86_64 linux. (going 64bit involves some big changes)